 Role in therapy -Anti-IgE (omalizumab) is a treatment option limited to patients with elevated serum levels of IgE.
 Its current indication is for patients with severe allergic asthma89 who are uncontrolled on inhaled glucocorticosteroids, although the dose of concurrent treatment has varied in different studies.
-Improved asthma control is reflected by fewer symptoms, less need for reliever medications, and fewer exacerbations^{90,91}.
+Improved asthma control is reflected by fewer symptoms, less need for reliever medications, and fewer exacerbations^{90,91}, although this was not confirmed in all studies235.
 Further investigations will likely provide additional clarification of the role of anti-IgE in other clinical settings.